IndiaFilings / Learn / Compliance / Why Is Roc Filing Needed

 Why is ROC filing needed?

-ROC is the regulatory body overseeing the functioning of companies in India.
-The ROC is established under the Ministry of Corporate Affairs (MCA) and is responsible for maintaining the database of all registered companies in India.
+ROC full form stands for "Registrar of Companies".
+The ROC (Registrar of Companies) is established under the Ministry of Corporate Affairs (MCA) and is responsible for maintaining the database of all registered companies in India.
+It is essentially the regulatory body overseeing the functioning of companies in India.

 ROC filing